Thom's Blog

 Context

 A client may retry failed requests.
-To ensure idempotency, the system must be able to identify which requests are retries of a request it has already seen.
+In general, messages might arrive more than once, perhaps with significant delays between each arrival.
+To ensure idempotency, the system must be able to identify which messages are retries/duplicates of a message it has already seen.

 Example

-A user posts “Hello world” to a chat application or a social network.
-They could choose to post the same text more than once, and the system would need to be able to distinguish between a retried request and someone repeating themselves.
+Posting to a social network – A user posts “Hello world” to a chat application or a social network.
+They could choose to post the same text more than once, and the system would need to be able to distinguish between a retried request and someone deliberately sending the same message more than once.

 Problem

-How do we determine whether two requests have the same identity?
+How do we determine whether two messages have the same identity?

 Solution